spoorthibhat/SU_CPSC_5200_19WQ/README.md

 ## Assignments (tentative)

 At this time I expect to have a single project that we work on throughout the quarter.
 As such we will be learning tools and techniques that get us to the final "demo day" where we'll do an in-class demo.
 During the quarter we'll have intermediate "releases" in the form of assignments (think of them as sprints if that helps).
+You can find the project description [here](project/README.md).

 ## Grading

-### High-level

 This class is graded on the following scale.
 Over the course of the quarter you will be given, via homework, exams, projects, and participation, the opportunity to earn 100 points.
 Exams may include an "extra credit" opportunity.
 An "A" grade is easily achievable in my courses, but you will need to put in the work.

+The following scale is different from the overall University's scale.
+I do not grade with +/- modifiers.
+There are only three possible passing grades in this class.
+I'm also very strict about these cut-points and have been for many years.

-* 95+ points - A
+* **95+ points** - A
-* 90+ points - B
+* **90+ points** - B
-* 85+ points - C
+* **85+ points** - C
+* **below 85 is considered a failing grade**

 ### Course assignment and grading breakdown

 This is a tentative break-down, I'll adjust during the first week(s) of class based on class size and experience.

-* list of assignments, etc
+* Project architecture paper due 31-Jan (**5 points**)
+* Mid-term exam, in class on 07-Feb (**15 points**)
+* Project preliminary design paper due 19-Feb (**5 points**)
+* Project detailed design document due 07-Mar (**5 points**)
+* Final project materials due 12-Mar
+* Project presentations on 12- and 14-Mar (**25 points**)
+* Final exam, take home, due on 19-Mar (**25 points**)
+* In-class participation (**10 points**)
+* Random individual homework and / or in-class quizzes (**10 points**)

+### Note on class participation

-Software engineering is a team process and one of the most important parts of that is communication.
+Twenty points in this class are completely in your hands as an individual.
+But, software engineering is a team process and one of the most important parts of that is communication.
 This includes both written and verbal.
 As such, the exams will be essay format (to include requirements artifacts as necessary).
 I also *expect* full classroom participation in discussions.
 Feel free to voice your opinions and disagree with what you're learning.
 That's part of the process.
 But do so in a respectful manner.

+It's also extremely rare to have a software project of any reasonable or useful size conceived and built by a single person (see above _team process_).
+This is my primary motivation for the heavy weighting on the project this quarter..

 You will be expected to present matertials to the class.
 These presentations are usually short (10 minutes), concise, and expected to cover information from the class.
+I will occasionally call on you, randomly, to present or work out a problem at the whiteboard.

 ## Class structure

 We have 2 hours twice a week.
 Each class will consist of a 10 - 15 minute class discussion of any reading assignment or outside work from the previous week.
 We will then take 90 minutes to cover the night's materials with a short break approximately half-way through.
-On Wednesdays we will spend the final 15 minutes covering the assignment for the week.
+On Thursdays, if necessary, we will spend the final 15 minutes covering the assignment for the week.

 Occasionally we will have one or more of you presenting to the class.
 I'll schedule these as appropriate.